-Your child's class teacher will meet you three times a year (in November, March and June), to:
+Your child's class teacher will meet you three times a year (in Terms Autumn 2, Spring 2, Summer 2), to:

-- Set clear outcomes for your child's progress in their Pupil Profile - Review progress towards those outcomes - Discuss the support we will put in place to help your child make that progress - Identify what we will do, what we will ask you to do, and what we will ask your child to do
+- > Set clear outcomes for your child's progress in their Pupil Profile - > Review progress towards those outcomes - > Discuss the support we will put in place to help your child make that progress - > Identify what we will do, what we will ask you to do, and what we will ask your child to do

-The SENCo may also attend these meetings to provide extra support and guidance.
+The SENDCo may also attend these meetings to provide extra support and guidance.

 We know that you're the expert when it comes to your child's needs and aspirations.
-So we want to make sure you have a full understanding of how we're trying to meet your child's needs, so that you can provide insight into what you think would work best for your child.
+We want to make sure you have a full understanding of how we're trying to meet your child's needs, so that you can provide insight into what you think would work best for your child.

-We also want to hear from you as much as possible so that we can build a better picture of how the SEN support we are providing is impacting your child outside of school.
+We also want to hear from you as much as possible so that we can build a better picture of how the SEND support we are providing is impacting your child outside of school.